This Valentine’s Day, why not escape to one of these spectacular locations.

+Swallow Falls in Snowdonia National Park is regarded as one of the country’s most beautiful natural locations.
 Elsewhere, the beautiful Cwm Pennant valley provides a little more seclusion for the romantics who want to forget the outside world for a while.
 Hunker down in some of the valley’s comfy cottages on your return from conquering Mount Snowdon.

-For a quaint country escape you can’t go far wrong with a trip to a cottage in the Wye Valley, an area of outstanding beauty that straddles the English and Welsh border.
+For a quaint country escape you can’t go far wrong with to the Wye Valley, an area of outstanding beauty that straddles the English and Welsh border.
 With meandering river valleys, forests and not too far from the Black Mountains on the Welsh side, this is where British tourism was, apparently, born in the 18th century.
 With the nearby attractions of the Forest of Dean, Tintern Abbey and the Vale of Usk it’s no wonder people have been exploring this are for centuries.

 The Yorkshire Dales offer glorious hills, stunning waterfalls (Hardraw Force, Janet’s Foss and Aysgarth Falls in particular) and pretty farm villages populated with many a pleasant pub.
 Again, it’s an area of northern England that is perfect for hill walking, although here the peaks are considerably less high than those in Lakeland.

 Lyme Regis, Dorset

 The harbour in Lyme Regis, better known as The Cobb, plays host to an unparalleled panoramic view of the dramatic coastline.
 At sunset, choppy waters reflect light to create the perfect stage for an enviably Hollywood proposal.